ledgerwatch/eth_state/eth1x_def_part2.md

 Second situation is less serious, but lead to "disappointment" in Ethereum as a smart contract platform.
 Currently, there seems to be an expectation that greatly increased transaction throughput will come from Ethereum 2, and Ethereum 1 can at best deliver x10 improvement.
 As long as such expectation remains justified, the status quo appears to be sustainable.

 ### Assessing safety of transactions
-It is difficult to say if this challenge can become overwhelming.
-Perhaps, some researchers in formal verification and security of smart contracts will come to general conclusion that it does not make economic sense to try to advance this without fundamental change of the EVM design.
-Some designers and developers of alternative smart contract platforms (e.g. Tezos) certainly think so.
+This challenge can become overwhelming in two ways:

+1. Researchers in formal verification and security of smart contracts come to general conclusion that it does not make economic sense to try to advance this without fundamental change of the EVM design
+2. Intentional reorganisations become possible and sometimes happen in practice

+If the challenge becomes overwhelming in the first way, it would lead to potentially large use cases only being deployed on Ethereum for limited use (e.g. limitation no more than $10 million in a smart contract that was suggested straight after "The DAO incident").
+The second way is more immediately alarming, because it would affect even people, companies and organisation that do not utilise sophisticated smart contracts, but rely on simple Ether transfer transactions.

 ### Estimating cost of a transaction
 If this challenge becomes overwhelming, it would mean that the gas prices are consistenty very volatile and it is hard to estimate a required fee to ensure that the transactions get confirmed in timely manner.
 The worst affected would be people, companies, and organisations, whole operations depend on sending and confirming large number of transactions, for example, exchanges (for deposits and withdrawals, and for trading in case of decentralised exchanges), mining pools (for payouts), popular Dapps.
 When gas prices are volatile, it becomes more economically attractive to perform transaction front-running and use mechanisms like GasToken to "accumulate" gas at lower prices to release it at higher prices.